 - Colon cancer

-These effects can exacerbate when alcohol and Percocet are taken together.
+Any of these effects can exacerbate when alcohol and Percocet are taken together.
 Mixing these substances can increase the risk of serious side effects and result in death.

 Dangers of Mixing Percocet and Alcohol